-- A great central location that allows you to explore the area before or after a gig
+- A great central location that allows you to explore before or after a gig

-Set in a former Victorian wool hall, The Fleece is a well known venue that hosts live music and club nights seven days a week.
-Since opening in the 1980s, the venue has welcomed Oasis, Queens of The Stone Age, The White Stripes, and Radiohead to name a few!
-It’s a venue with a pedigree, and is still one of the city’s best places to catch live music
+Set in a former Victorian wool hall, The Fleece is a well known venue that hosts live gigs and club nights seven days a week.
+Since opening in the 1980s, the venue has welcomed Oasis, Queens of The Stone Age, The White Stripes, and Radiohead, to name a few!
+It’s a venue with a pedigree, and is still one of the city’s best places to catch live music.

 - Frequently hosts amazing homegrown music artists as well as the occasional big name band